a1pat/Is-It-a-Business-Tweet/README.md

 # Is it a Business tweet? #
 Magnimind Acedemy - ML Project Bootcamp - NLP Project

-The goal is to develop a model to mimic a human editor's classification of whether or not a tweet is business-related.
+The goal is to develop a model to mimic a human editor's classification of whether or not a tweet is business-related. **This work is still in progress**.

 ## Table of Contents ##
 1. [Motivation](#motivation)